 When I can tell a client is feeling good and motivated, I might challenge him/her with a new recipe or exercise.
-If that client is a little low, I keep it basic and maybe even take a step back to add a couple quick wins to the emotional bank account.
+If that client is a little low, I keep it basic and maybe even take a step back to add a couple of quick wins to the emotional bank account.

 3. Problem: You think you’re eating well…but you aren’t.
 Solution:

 Too little fat and too many carbs are common mistakes I see with clients who want to lose fat.
-Maybe you’re eating too many carbs because you think that gluten free makes everything healthy.
+Maybe you’re eating too many carbs because you think that gluten-free makes everything healthy.
 I’ve found that some clients maintain a great nutrition routine throughout the week, but fall off the wagon on the weekend.
 Sticking to your nutrition plan means seven days a week, not just Monday through Friday morning.

 That said, don’t set yourself up by trying to be too strict on the weekend.
-Consciously create a weekend vision that keeps you on plan, but fits within your weekend schedule and regular activities.
+Consciously create a weekend vision that keeps you on the plan, but fits within your weekend schedule and regular activities.
 Likewise, anticipate your needs for other occasions that will change your routine like personal travel or business trips.
 Learn to work with an objective view.

-Try to food-journal for a day or two on the weekend or your next out of town commitment.
+Try to food-journal for a day or two on the weekend or you're next out of town commitment.
 See how the picture compares with your normal weekdays.
 If your journal matches your goal, excellent!
 If not, stop fooling yourself and design a more appropriate alternative.

 4. Problem: You’re sitting and thinking rather than moving.
 Solution: